 Christmas Day, 1977, was marked with celebrations of a very special kind in the town of Kirtachi in the Southern Niger.

-Christmas Day, 1977, was marked with celebrations of a very special kind in the town of Kirtachi in the Southern Niger.
+Background: Christmas Day, 1977, was marked with celebrations of a very special kind in the town of Kirtachi in the Southern Niger.
 They were holding a Coronation.
 The Military Government of Niger has seen that the old tradition of the country, which is predominantly Moslem, are kept alive.
 And in Kirtachi on December the 25th, government officials and tribal leaders gathered together for a ceremony little changed over the centuries.
 Though it now has added political significance.

 SYNOPSIS: The new chief Issoufou Moumouni Dioffo was chosen by a democratic vote conducted by Kirtachi's electoral college.
 He took the winning numbers of 14 out of the total 21 votes cast.
 The election was held after the sudden death of his predecessor and the decision after approval by the government, was confirmed by ministeral decree.